Pain Medicine

 Cancer Pain

-Pain is a common symptom of cancer.
-Pain can be caused from the cancer itself or from the treatment.
+Pain can also come from cancer treatment.
 Pain medicine specialists use a variety of methods to help reduce pain and improve the quality of life of cancer patients.

 Complex Regional Pain Syndrome